Steak 'n Shake: After Gus Belt

-Steak 'n Shake continued to expand throughout Illinois following Belt's death in 1954.
+Steak 'n Shake continued to expand throughout Illinois following Belt's death on August 20, 1954.
 Ownership passing through many hands, including Gus's wife Edith, who ran the chain until 1969; Longchamps, Inc., an East Coast steakhouse company that owned the chain from 1969 to 1971; and Indianapolis-based Franklin Corporation, led by Robert Cronin, author of Selling Steakburgers: The Growth of a Corporate Culture.
 After the acquisition, Franklin moved Steak 'n Shake's headquarters from Normal, Illinois to Indianapolis.

-In 1981, Steak 'n Shake and its parent company Franklin were acquired by E. W. Kelley and Associates, whose chairman E. W. "Ed" Kelley was responsible for the restaurant chain until his death on July 4, 2003.
+In 1981, Steak 'n Shake and its parent company Franklin were acquired by E. W. Kelley and Associates; the chairman E. W. "Ed" Kelley led the restaurant chain until he died on July 4, 2003.

 Under Sardar Biglari

 Entrepreneur Sardar Biglari took control of Steak 'n Shake in August 2008 after three years of declining same-store sales and losses of $100,000 per day.
-He led a turnaround that resulted in 24 straight quarters of increases in same-store sales and profits of $100,000 per day.
+He led a turnaround which resulted in 24 straight quarters of increases in same-store sales and profits of $100,000 per day.
 He focused the brand on burgers, fries and milkshakes, reducing the menu from eight pages to a bi-fold.
-However, the chain ran into more problems in 2016 and onward, with revenue declining sharply.
-Reasons included under-investment in the restaurants after the deep price cuts of 2008; competition from "fast casual" restaurants like Chipotle, that aimed for a more high-class experience; and two expensive lawsuits from former managers who accused the chain of misclassifying them as salaried employees and refusing to pay earned overtime.
+However the chain ran into more problems in 2016 and onward, with revenue declining sharply.
+Reasons included under-investment in the restaurants after the deep price cuts of 2008; competition from "fast casual" restaurants like Chipotle which aimed for a more high-class experience; and two expensive lawsuits from former managers who accused the chain of misclassifying them as salaried employees and refusing to pay earned overtime.

 In 2018, Steak 'n Shake changed its business model to a franchise partner system, with Biglari attempting to turn all of the 400+ company-owned restaurants into franchise operations.
 Entrepreneurial single-unit operators could take control of an existing Steak 'n Shake for $10,000, an unusually low price, but were required to give the company 50% of the restaurant's profits.
-Despite the new franchise inducement, the firm remained heavily indebted.
+Even though it offered the new franchise inducement, the firm remained heavily indebted.
 As of April 2020, its debt was rated as a low C/D "speculative" grade (colloquially known as junk bonds) by bond rating agencies.
-The Washington Post considered the chain extremely likely to default with a low likelihood of recovering, with the restaurant closings due to the COVID-19 pandemic in the United States being an unrecoverable blow to the firm.
+The Washington Post considered the chain to be extremely likely to default with a low likelihood of recovering, with the restaurant closings due to the COVID-19 pandemic in the United States being an unrecoverable blow to the firm.